abersheeran/asgi-ratelimit/README.md

     """
     Resolve the user's unique identifier and the user's group from ASGI SCOPE.

+    If there is no user information, it should raise `EmptyInformation`.
     If there is no group information, it should return "default".
     """
     return USER_UNIQUE_ID, GROUP_NAME